Confoederatio/Stadester/README.md

 - Populstat (Geolocated, Cleaned)
 - Wikipedia (Geolocated, Cleaned)

-This repository is currently in production, and as such, datasets are not yet complete.
+This repository is currently in production and may be subject to frequent updates.
 Stadestér is a sub-project of both **Eoscala** and **Velkscala**.